flyingkukri/countexex/README.md

 For more information on the decision tree learning parameters see: [mlpack DecisionTree](https://mlpack.org/doc/mlpack-3.3.1/doxygen/classmlpack_1_1tree_1_1DecisionTree.html).

-**ImportanceDelta**: we compute for each state an importance value **Imp_s**, that indicates how often this state is repeated in the training data.
-However, if **Imp_s** is below a certain threshold, **importanceDelta**, we will simply discard this state.
+**ImportanceDelta**: we compute for each state an importance value *Imp_s*, that indicates how often this state is repeated in the training data.
+However, if *Imp_s* is below a certain threshold, *importanceDelta*, we will simply discard this state.
 Depending on your model structure and set of target states, you might want to change this parameter defaulting to 0.001.

 **safetyPrec**: the permissive strategy computation expects safety properties of the following form:
 for propertyMax = max:  P >= Pmax [F s]
-We therefore need to convert Pmax to a string with a fixed number of decimal places, which is specified by **safetyPrec**.
+We therefore need to convert Pmax to a string with a fixed number of decimal places, which is specified by *safetyPrec*.
 Depending on the expected value of Pmax you might want to change safetyPrec, e.g., to a higher value for very small values of Pmax.

 ## Reading the output
-The decision tree is located in the folder **{PathToCountexex}/countexex/build/app/graph.dot** as a **DOT file** and can be converted to a pdf via the command
+The decision tree is stored as a DOT file named *graph.dot* within the "build/app/" folder and can be converted to a pdf via the command
 ```bash
 dot -Tpdf graph.dot -o graph.pdf
 ```